ethereum-optimism/optimism/specs/withdrawals.md

 This `FINALIZATION_WINDOW` value is equivalent to 7 days.

 ### Data Structures and Type Aliases

+> TODO: update this section is quite outdated with current impl

 1. A `WithdrawalMessage` is encoded in a struct as follows: